giladgressel/MLND_P3/README.md

 ## Creating customer segments from unlabeled data.

 In this project we create customer segments from unlabeled data.
+Using different dimensionality reduction techniques combined with clustering algorithms we are able to tell what kind of a stores are buying produce from a wholesale distributor.
 There are two files to look at

 + customer_segments.pdf
 + customer_segments.ipynb